Getting Started With Your Divorce

 - Begin to assemble your team of family and friends.
 Every divorcing person needs to decide which friends they are going to confide in.
 This is often the time when you discover who your real friends are.
 Don’t go off spouting criticisms against your spouse to anyone who will listen.
 First of all, they will get tired of listening to you complain; and second of all, you don’t always know the course your divorce will take.
 You don’t want to spill your guts to someone who may end up on your spouse’s witness list at trial.

-Experienced Seattle and Bellevue Divorce and Child Custody Attorneys
+Experienced Seattle & Bellevue-Redmond Divorce & Child Custody Attorneys

 We have created hundreds of parenting plans that meet the unique needs of various kinds of families.
 If you have been raising a child you have not adopted, we can help you learn if you have parenting rights as a “de-facto parent.”
 If you are thinking of relocating, or the other parent has threatened to move, we can jump in and let you know your rights.